Daisy and Lilly Baker making baskets in the 1960s in Plumas County

 From San Francisco Hat Model to Rural Plumas County

-When her family moved to Big Meadows in 1909, Minnie moved with them and worked at the Prattville Hotel.
-The head turner that she was, she met handsome Charles C. Lee Jr. The romance sparked immediately and the pair soon married.
-Charley was in charge of Red River Lumber Company’s large dairy in Mountain Meadows outside of Westwood.
+Charley oversaw Red River Lumber Company’s large dairy in Mountain Meadows outside of Westwood.
 He and Minnie were provided with a company house at the dairy—the small house opposite the “chimney” on Highway 36.
-A few blissful years passed for the young couple, then around Christmas 1916 Charley became gravely ill.
-Whether from an infection that had started with a ruptured appendix or a gall bladder blockage, (some rumors were he delivered milk in four feet of snow during a company strike and fell ill and died days later), Charley died on January 6, 1917.
+A few blissful years passed for the young couple, and then, around Christmas 1916, Charley became gravely ill.
+Whether from an infection that had started with a ruptured appendix or a gall bladder blockage (some rumors were he delivered milk in four feet of snow during a company strike and fell ill and died days later), Charley died on January 6, 1917.
 This was just days after his and Minnie’s birthdays.
 Devastated, Minnie was left with no income and no home.

-Spunk and Resourcefulness Comes Through
+Spunk and Resourcefulness Come Through

 Completely on her own, not the norm for women of that time, Minnie rented a three-room cottage in Chester on the site of Bodfish Bikes’ parking lot.
 Borrowing $55 from a Chico dentist, she opened the “Traveler’s Inn,” a small diner within the cottage.
-Always doing things with in her own distinct style, when meals were ready, rather than ring a bell she played the flute to call people to her restaurant.
+Always doing things with in her distinct style, when meals were ready, rather than ring a bell she played the flute to call people to her restaurant.
 By 1922, she had saved enough money to buy two lots across the street and began building her dream hotel, the “Lee Lodge.”

 Cupid Strikes Again

 In the midst of this creative energy and entrepreneurial drive, Minnie finds love.
-In her words, in the summer of 1925 she was “sitting on a cracker barrel in the Chester Store in a little black slip of a dress, in walked the handsomest man I had ever seen.”
-He proceeded to ask what did people do in Chester on a Saturday night.
+In her words, in the summer of 1925, she was “sitting on a cracker barrel in the Chester Store in a little black slip of a dress, in walked the most handsome man I had ever seen.”
+He proceeded to ask what people do in Chester on a Saturday night.
 Minnie quickly volunteered to be his guide.
 She and Ely Vest soon married, but 19 months later, Minnie was once again a widow when a falling tree killed Ely.
 Though nearly suicidal with grief, she continued building and finished the lodge in 1927.

 First Hotel on the Susanville-Red Bluff Route Opens as Lee Lodge

 On the evening of July 3, 1934, two boys smoking cigarettes out in the tank house were startled by the cook, threw the cigarettes down where they ignited some oily rags.
 The tank house went up like a torch, then fell over on the hotel.
-By next morning only the cottages to the rear of the hotel and the café next door were left.
+By the next morning, only the cottages to the rear of the hotel and the café next door were left.

 The father of one of the boys, city treasurer of San Francisco, had built a group of tiny cabins for fishermen at the edge of town called “Rainbow Court.”
 He kindly offered Minnie a good deal on the property to help with the loss.
 With the help of a mortgage from the Westwood Bank of America and Red River Company carpenters and lumber supplies, she built the Rainbow Lodge, a café and gas station on the property.
 She opened in the summer of 1935.